Fiction

 Neom is a wonderful read for any lover of science fiction.
 For someone who has not yet visited the world of Central Station—Tidhar’s novel from 2016 — it is easy to catch on to the colloquialisms and customs of the story universe.
 But after reading Neom, new Tidhar fans will surely want to go back for more.

-Selena A Naumoff, Center for Judaic Studies at the University of Denver, holds a Master of Divinity and is a specialist in comparative religious studies.
+Selena A Naumoff, Holocaust Awareness Institute at the University of Denver, holds a Master of Divinity and is a specialist in comparative religious studies.
 She is a reader and writer of young adult fantasy and enjoys the genres of mystery, science fiction, classic literature, and non-fiction.
+She is also a specialist in Holocaust and non-fiction graphic novels.

 Discussion Questions